sleeptoken/zettelkasten/Remote Thought/overflow buff & overwrite the return address.md

 identify `eip` offset using cyclic command to overflow the buffer

-if the instruction in the `eip` was saying jump `esp`, it would jump here and it would start executing whatever's on the stack providing that we don't have that `nx` set (the no execute protection)
+if the instruction in the `eip` was saying jump `esp`, it would jump here and it would start executing whatever's on the stack providing that we don't have that [[NX (No-Execute)]] set (the no execute protection)

 we can find the jump `esp` gadget using [[ropper]]  -
 ```